ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Rounded down to an integer.
    * - Date of birth
      - :code:`date_of_birth`
-     - Formatted as YYYYMMDD.
+     - Formatted as YYYY-MM-DD.
    * - Date of event
      - :code:`event_date`
-     - Formatted as YYYYMMDD.
+     - Formatted as YYYY-MM-DD.
    * - Type of event
      - :code:`event_type`
-     - Possible values are 'Creation' and 'Date of death'.
+     - Possible values are 'Creation' and 'Death'.

 Tax W-2 & 1099